kaanguru/JavaScript_Re-Beginners/01_meet_again/05_tooling.md

 * Error and Warning Marks
 * Format Document

-Git Support: Resources can be pulled from Git Hub Repo online and vice-versa; saving can be done too.
+**Git Support:** Resources can be pulled from Git Hub Repo online and vice-versa; saving can be done too.
 Resource pulling also means cloning the code which is made available on the internet.
 This code can later be changed and saved.

-Terminal Support: Many of the times, the user needs to start from the root of the directory to start with a particular action, in-built terminal or console provides user support to not to switch in-between two screens for the same.
+**Terminal Support:** Many of the times, the user needs to start from the root of the directory to start with a particular action, in-built terminal or console provides user support to not to switch in-between two screens for the same.

-Intelli-Sense: It can detect if any snippet of code is left incomplete.
+**Intelli-Sense:** It can detect if any snippet of code is left incomplete.
 Also, common variable syntaxes and variable declarations are made automatically.
 Ex: If a certain variable is being used in the program and the user has forgotten to declare, intelli-sense will declare it for the user.

 ## ESLint

-Find and fix problems in your JavaScript code
+We will find and fix problems in your JavaScript code using ESLint